Keizaal/Keizaal/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-**If you are reporting a crash to desktop, please attach your NET Script Framework crash log.
-This can be found in MO2's Overwrite folder.
+**If you are reporting a crash to desktop, please attach your crash log.
 If possible, please also attach a copy of your most recent save before the issue occurred.**

 **Discord Username**
 Put your Discord username here.